guillaumechereau/gcher.com/content/posts/2023-04-16-an-intuitive-explanation-of-quantum-field-theory.md

 before reaching the point B.

-The other change is that the kinetic energy is no more proportional to the squared speed, but also include a factor for the speed *in time*.
+The other change is that the kinetic energy is no more proportional to the squared speed, but also includes a factor for the speed *in time*.
 For a single dimension particle, Instead of:

 $$ T \sim (dx/dt)² $$